RaiMan/SikuliX-2014/README.md

 With the final availability of version 1.1.0 the implementation of the OpenCV usage will be moved completely to the Java level.
 Until then the historical implementation in C++ is activated in the standard.
 The usage of the new implementation (in the new classes ImageFinder and ImageFind) can be switched on optinally for testing and developement.

 For Windows and Mac the native packages will again be pre-built and ready-to-use.
 For Linux there will be advices and scripts available to get the needed features.

+For more information on preparation and usage of the new OpenCV Java API [look here ...](https://github.com/RaiMan/SikuliX-2014/wiki/How-to-prepare-and-use-the-new-OpenCV-Java-API)

 **Module Natives**